Of all the things you could do to help new customers get started, what should you do?

 What’s it like to work with me?

 I take on consulting projects to diagnose revenue-related problems at SaaS businesses.
 To be even more specific: I work best with B2B SaaS teams that have been in business for a few years.
-Bonus points if you have (or are hiring for) a Director of Marketing.

 You can learn how to hire me and the services I offer over on this page.